Sunday, May 4, 2014

 The next day, Erin keeps reading and the book says that her mother falls off a ladder while cleaning windows.
 Erin looks out her window to warn her, but it turns out that Erin's distraction was what caused her mother to fall in the first pla- that's it!
 I remember now!
 I read a comic exactly like this in Tales of the Crypt, and I saw a Twilight Zone episode about this, it's all about fate and a person's inability to alter time, this concept has been and will be used over and over and over again; Ray Bradbury, Steven King, Dean Koontz, Homer, Isaac Asimov, even Douglas Adams, the theme is great and interesting and is done a terrible injustice by The Terrible Terror Book.
 I mean, it's a cool premise, M.D.
 Spenser does a good job at first, but it just descends into awful as you get deeper and deeper into the book.

 Speaking of terrible descents, Erin's mom just fell off a ladder, so I'm gonna try to get back on track.
-Erin calls an "emergency meeting" with Kerri, Laurie, and Kimberly, Erin tells them about the book.
+Erin calls an "emergency meeting" with Kerri, Laurie, and Kimberly, where Erin tells them about the book.
 This is before Laurie and Kimberly express a smidgen of what could be considered the beginning of a personality, so their first word is "what," and it's said in unison.
 Everything else is equally bland.
 The group doesn't believe her at first, but then they read it themselves and Lauren and Kimberly react in the following manner: "'Wow!'
 Laurie and Kimberly slowly said together."
 You can tell the author really put a lot of effort into this book.

 So, the four girls decide to go to Harriman's Book Shoppe, hoping to get a refund or to swap it with another item of equal value.
 In the store, there is a set of stairs leading down that Kerri claims wasn't there before.
 The old lady's voice tells them to walk down from below, and they actually do it.
 Hey Erin, does your book also say that everyone in your little posse is a straight-up dumbass?
 It turns out that the creepy old lady is actually a creepy, blind old man with an old lady's voice.
 OK, first of all, weird.
 And second of all, this is never explained.
 Ever.
 The creepy old man says that the girls have to stay with him forever, but then he-